mindofai/mindofai.github.io/_posts/2019-06-03-Building a Real-Time Chat App With SignalR and Xamarin.md

 Years ago, I was thinking about making my own chat app and I always think that building them would be a headache since I don't know much about the things that I need to do to make it.
 My friend keeps on telling me that all you need is web sockets to build it, but I didn't really have the time to research it until last month.
 Well, it wasn't really web sockets, instead, I tried out **SignalR** and voila!
 It took me less than an hour to build a very basic real-time chat application.

-##So what is a 'real-time' app?
+## So what is a 'real-time' app?

 Real-time apps are basically apps where you get the data on demand.
 An example of this is a MOBA or "Multiplayer online battle arena".
 Basically, when you're playing with your friend; when you move your character on your device, your character should move on his/her device as well, simultaneously, because again, it should happen REAL TIME.
 And of course, another example of that is a chatroom.
 In a chatroom, when you send a message, it should be received by everyone at the same time and as soon as possible.

 <img src="{{site.baseurl}}/signal2.png"/>

-##How can I create a 'real-time' app?
+## How can I create a 'real-time' app?

 Well, you can always integrate your app with WebSockets or some sort of push notifications to receive the data as it is sent.
 However, Microsoft has this thing called SignalR.
 It’s a service and framework made by Microsoft to enable you to build real-time applications from your backend to your frontend.

-##How does SignalR work?
+## How does SignalR work?

-So basically, there’s this SignalR hub, and this hub is processing all of the communication to and from your clients.
+Basically, there’s this SignalR hub, and this hub is processing all of the communication to and from your clients.
 (If you've heard of 'Hub' in networking terms, it works exactly the same as that!)

 So, a common scenario is we send want to send out a notification to anyone that is listening.